jiexunsee/Simple-Inception-Transfer-Learning/README.md

 I got a lot of the code from the TF Slim tutorial.
 It's taken from on their [github](https://github.com/tensorflow/models/tree/master/slim)

-P.S. made a grammatical error that I realised too late to correct - my variables should be 'input' instead of 'inputs'
+P.S. made a grammatical error that I realised too late to correct - my variables should be named 'input' instead of 'inputs'